FerroYx/academic_CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm an international student double majoring in Physics and Astronomy/Planetary Science at Stony Brook University.
-My research is focusing on obeserving transits of exoplanets around white dwarf.
+I'm a master student majoring in Physics with Concentration in Astrophysics/Cosmology at Stony Brook University.
+My research was focusing on obeserving transits of exoplanets around white dwarf.
 I have strong interests in gravitational wave and lensing, dark energy & dark matters.
-I love painting during my leisure time.
+I love my cat Pearl and Obsidian and love painting during my leisure time.
 {style="text-align: justify;"}